World’s largest virtual agentic engineering & quality conference

 java -jar selenium-server-<version>.jar node --port 7777

-In a Distributed Grid setup, each component is initiated independently, preferably on distinct machines, for optimized performance and resource utilization.
+In a Distributed Grid setup, each component is started independently, ideally on separate machines.

 java -jar selenium-server-<version>.jar event-bus --publish-events tcp://<event-bus-ip>:4442 --subscribe-events tcp://<event-bus-ip>:4443 --port 5557